d-w-arnold/learn-git-github-jetbrains/sections/jetbrains.md

 (Optional)

+**Example Project** :

+Provided is an [example Java project](https://github.com/d-w-arnold/Learn_Git_GitHub_JetBrains/tree/master/example_intellij) you can open directly in IntelliJ IDEA.

+**Package Referencing** :

-Using packages in IntelliJ is optional.
-If you decide to use packages in your Java project, [click here](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) to learn about the naming convention for packages in Java.
+Packages are used in Java in order to prevent naming conflicts, to control access, to make searching/locating and usage of classes, interfaces, enumerations and annotations easier, etc. If you decide to use packages in your Java project, [click here](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) to learn about the naming convention for packages in Java.

 ---